elankath/gardener-scaling-history/README.md

 1. Run `./hack/build-replayer.sh remote`
 1. Run `./hack/replay-db.sh`
    1. This will list all db's available
-   1. Choose the db you want to run the replayer with
+   1. Choose the db you want to run the replayer with.
+   1. It will then deployer a `scaling-history-replayer-xxxxx` Pod that will run the replayer and generate the report into the configured `REPORT_DIR` ( `/reports` mapped to a PV by default)
+1. You can download hte reports as described in the next section.

 ## Download reports